Say hi to Snapchat and Specs, your secret AR 'gateway drug'

 Selfies are a big part of Snapchat, so it makes sense that Lenses are one of its most popular features -- more popular than Pokemon Go ever has been.

-The viral video game holds the reputation for being AR's breakout hit, but at its absolute peak, Pokemon Go had about 21 million people using it daily, according to app analytics provider Apptopia.
-More than a third of Snapchat's 158 million daily active users play with Lenses every day, or more than 52 million people.
+The viral video game holds the reputation of being AR's breakout hit, but at its absolute peak, Pokemon Go had about 21 million people using it daily, according to app analytics provider Apptopia.
+By contrast, more than a third of Snapchat's 158 million daily active users play with Lenses every day, or more than 52 million people.

-Though vomiting sparkly rainbows seem trivial, smart glasses-maker Osterhout Design Group said it has learned that consumer programs are key to familiarizing people with its own augmented-reality glasses.
+Though vomiting sparkly rainbows seem trivial, smart-glasses maker Osterhout Design Group said that consumer programs are key to familiarizing people with its own augmented-reality glasses.
 Though designed for technical, on-the-job tasks, ODG's glasses use mundane entertainment apps to acquaint people with the unfamiliar technology, according to Pete Jameson, ODG's chief operating officer.

 "When we deliver glasses to new customers, we put consumer applications on the glasses so they can get used to the experience, so email, movies, internet," he said.
 "We see those applications as a training tool."